ruedagarcialaura/ResearchPaperITMS578/README.md

         * What was the immediate financial and operational impact?
         * How did the company publicly disclose the incident (if at all)?
     * **C. Regulatory & Governmental Response:**
-        * Was a law enforcement agency involved (e.g., FBI, Europol)?
+        * Was a law enforcement agency involved (FBI, Europol...)?
-        * Was a cybersecurity agency involved (e.g., CISA, ENISA)?
+        * Was a cybersecurity agency involved (CISA, ENISA...)?
-        * Were any specific regulations triggered (e.g., GDPR data breach notification, state-level laws)?
+        * Were any specific regulations triggered (GDPR data breach notification, state-level laws...)?
         * Were any fines, sanctions, or official recommendations issued as a result?

-4. **Comparative Framework:** We will directly compare the nature of the "Regulatory & Governmental Response" (Point 3.C) between the US and EU cases to test our central hypothesis.
+4. **Comparative Framework:** We will directly compare the nature of the "Regulatory & Governmental Response" (Point 2.C) between the US and EU cases to test our central hypothesis.
 We will also address the overall scarcity of publicly documented cases as a key finding of our research.

 ---

-## 3. List of AI-Driven Incidents
+## 3. List of AI-Driven Incidents Found

 | Case / Incident Name | Region | Link to Report/Article | Date  | Found By |
 | :--- | :--- | :--- | :--- | :--- |